catseye/SixtyPical/tests/SixtyPical Analysis.md

     | }
     ?
 UninitializedAccessError: x

-Can't `st` to a memory location that doesn't appear in (outputs ∪ trashes).
+Can't `copy` to a memory location that doesn't appear in (outputs ∪ trashes).

     | byte lives
     | routine main